|The Top of The Lake Snowmobile Museum, Naubinway Michigan|

 |We currently hold two major antique snowmobile events annually that is suitable for the entire family: The Annual Top of the Lake Swap Meet and the Anqtique & Vintage Snowmobile Show and Ride.
 Both are held in Naubinway, Michigan.
 Please visit our Featured Snowmobile Events page for more information.|

-The Museum Board is continuing to work on funding for our new building which will be located on the north side of US 2 in Naubinway.
-We currently have so many items coming in, we're about to burst at the seams.
+The Museum Board is continuing to work on funding for our new building which is located on the north side of US 2 in Naubinway.
+We have many projects that we would like to do, and we still need to finish the outside stone work on the building and finish the parking lot and driveway.
 Hopefully, we'll have more information in the coming months.

 To establish a facility to preserve and display to the public the history of snowmobiling, including snowmobile related memorabilia and literature.

 To provide an educational center and meeting center for the Naubinway Land of Echoes Tribal Elders.

 To provide a community welcome center for the Naubinway/Engadine Merchants Association.